 Update: This piece is outdated.
-We published US Escape Room Industry Report β July 2022 on July 30, 2022.
+The most recent report is US Escape Room Industry Report – December 2023

 2020 has been a difficult year for non-virtual entertainment.
 Overall the US escape room industry has adapted rapidly and the long term impact hasn’t been immediate.
 While it’s too early to understand the full implications of 2020 on escape room businesses, we can look at some early trends in this industry report.